 Double Tap Sensitivity: The number of milliseconds between taps, less than which it is a double tap.
-Default is 500 milliseconds (on half second).
+Default is 500 milliseconds (one half second).
 (Version 1.71 and above)

-Depth Unit: Not under the Chart Settings, but up under the 'Units of Measure' preferences, you will now find a Depth Unit.
+Depth Unit: Not under the Chart Settings, but up under the 'Units of Measure' preferences.
 You can choose from Feet, Meters, or Fathoms.
 The default is meters.

 Chart Features and Behavior